mattischrome/console-blog/content/posts/changes/index.md

 Finally, I must thank [Frank Hecker](https://civilityandtruth.com/about/).
 His blog also uses Jekyll and the minimal mistakes theme.
 When I emailed him about how he set up his blog, he replied at length with many suggestions that were invaluable in getting things up and running.
 Also the documentation of [minimal mistakes](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) was incredibly good, to the extent that it's given me lots of ideas about what to put into posts.
 Like the [table of contents](https://mmistakes.github.io/minimal-mistakes/docs/helpers/).
 How cool is that?

 I wish I could say that I’ve written lots of posts in the past six months and that they are all ready to go.
 Unfortunately the niggling details of the relocation process absorbed more of my time.
 Well, that and the release of [Civilization VI](http://civilization.com).
 Fortunately the act of looking over my previous efforts gives me a few clues as to where I want to go.
 I hope you will join me.

-[^1]:	Note that there is no email subscription available for this version of the site.
-Yet.
-Expect massive fanfare when there is.
-You can follow @notmattischrome on twitter for links to updates in the meantime.